 The Bellagio has a famous free water, light and music show that runs every half hour during the daytime and every fifteen minutes during the nighttime.
 Stunningly beautiful, this famous attraction is not to be missed by any Vegas visitor.

-For shopaholics there is Fremont Street’s open air shopping center which is home to numerous boutique retail shops and when you have enough shopping you can also enjoy some fantastic restaurants or pick up one of the free concerts, perhaps some live entertainment or movies.
+For shopaholics, there is Fremont Street’s open-air shopping centre which is home to numerous boutique retail shops, and when you have enough shopping you can also enjoy some fantastic restaurants or pick up one of the free concerts, perhaps some live entertainment or movies.

-There is so much to explore and experience within Las Vegas and the surrounding areas that appeals to its visitors, but it also has some pretty creepy urban legends that might keep you awake at night – and if not they still make fun and interesting story telling.
+There is so much to explore and experience within Las Vegas and the surrounding areas that appeal to its visitors, but it also has some pretty creepy urban legends that might keep you awake at night – and if not they still make fun and interesting storytelling.

 One urban legend that has done the rounds across the United States is that of the decomposing bodies under the bed!

-The story goes that some guests decided to stay at a cheaper hotel for the night and that they will sleep well only to wake up in the morning with a terrible smell coming from under their bed.
-Of course, they are going to look and to their dismay they find the decomposing corpse of a murder victim – right underneath where they enjoyed such a great night’s sleep!
+The story goes that some guests decide to stay at a cheaper hotel for the night and will sleep well only to wake up in the morning with a terrible smell from under their bed.
+Of course, they will look, and to their dismay, they find the decomposing corpse of a murder victim – right underneath where they enjoyed such a great night’s sleep!

-It’s said that this myth began in Las Vegas after gangsters had a habit of leaving their murder victims under the bed in hotels, and we wonder just how many people do check under the bed before settling down for the night?
+It’s said that this myth began in Las Vegas after gangsters had a habit of leaving their murder victims under the bed in hotels, and we wonder just how many people check under the bed before settling down for the night.

 Some urban myths become so popular that they become more real than legend and this applied to the ‘dead bodies in the Hoover Dam.’